Everyone wants to rank high on Google.

-This is a useful method of identifying pages that you can consider deleting and adding 301 redirects to a more relevant (or up-to-date) content.
+This is a useful SEO technique of identifying pages that you can consider deleting and adding 301 redirects to a more relevant (or up-to-date) content.

 Studies have shown that deleting low traffic pages (aka content pruning) and 301 redirecting them to better pages, leads to Google valuing the more relevant pages higher.
 Overall this can potentially increase traffic to your site.